StarlingX-Neusoft/Centos8/README.md

-# Starlingx upgrade to Centos8
+# StarlingX upgrade to centos 8.